tkchanat/engram/README.md

 **Engram** is:
 - ✔️ Header-only
-- ✔️ No complex macro black magic
+- ✔️ No complex macro/template black magic
 - ✔️ As lightweight as possible

 **Engram** is NOT: